adambard/learnxinyminutes-docs/tcl.html.markdown

 # and then calls that routine.  "yield" suspends evaluation in that stack and
 # returns control to the calling stack:
 proc countdown count {
-    # send something back to the creater of the coroutine, effectively pausing
+    # send something back to the creator of the coroutine, effectively pausing
     # this call stack for the time being.
     yield [info coroutine]